bayesian-bee/addons/HorizonFisher/README.md

 | `debug_messages` | Specifies if debug messages should be output to the chat log. | false |
 | `alert_command` | A string that will be passed to `windower.send_command` when fisher stops automatically. *An empty string will disable this feature.* | *empty string* |

+### Anti-GM

+This bot can react to meddling GMs!
+On HorizonXI, GMs rotate or reposition characters suspected of fishbotting to see how they react.
+This addon detects movement and rotation using a [geofence](https://en.wikipedia.org/wiki/Geo-fence) that is checked on each incoming packet.
+If your character is moved outside of the geofence boundary or is rotated by a sufficiently large angle, the following takes place:
+* The player is alerted with a message in the log and a highly-visible on-screen alert.
+The alert can be dismissed with `//horizonfisher dismiss`.
+* The bot attempts to reel in a currently cast fishing line.
+* Automatic fishing stops.
+* The bot runs around in a semi-random pattern for a few seconds.
+* The bot sends between 1 and 5 question marks into /say.

+The above can be enabled by setting `anti_gm_enabled` to true in the settings XML file.
+If you are using an older version of horizonfisher, please delete your settings file and let the addon regenerate a new one, then set `anti_gm_enabled` to true and restart the addon.

+**Remember, this may not prevent you from being suspended or banned if you are caught botting.** All botting is at your own risk, and the best way to avoid getting caught is to bot less.